 - The walls or a home or business

 - The attic usually close to the soffit

 - Under the floor of a raised home or trailer

 - In outdoor air conditioning units sheds, old tires, boats or old cars and RV’s

 You can tell if the bees are nesting inside your property by looking to see if the bees are going in and out of an opening during the day.
 If so they are nesting inside.

 Budget Bee Control uses a fast and effective system of co2 and ECO dust.
 ECO dust is very toxic to bees and kills them quickly.
 ECO is exempt from the EPA because it is non toxic to people or animals.

 We are the only company in Houston that has this system and the benefits are that it has a 100% success rate and helps keep the overall cost down to a minimum.
 This service is warranted for 90 days.
 If the bees are not completely gone in 24 hours we will retreat.
-We can also remove the honey comb if there is enough to cause a problem.
-There is also a more inexpensive way of foaming and incasing the honey comb which has become very popular.
+I can also remove the honey comb if there is enough to cause a problem.
+There is also a more inexpensive way of foaming and encasing the honey comb which has become very popular.
 This saves time and money and will prevent future infestation.